ylopez25/ylopez25.github.io/README.md

 - Fundamental UI/UX principles
 - Developing your personal brand and online profiles

 You'll use these skills to build an MVP of your **personal web site**.
-This Web site is a place to show the tech industry who you are and what can you do.
+This Web site is a place to show the tech industry who you are and what you can do.

-By the time you are job ready, your personal site will probably use additional technology and skills we have not covered yet.
-For now, this project will be an MVP (Minimum Viable Product) that you can continue to improve on during the course.
+By the time you are job ready, your personal site will probably use additional technologies and skills we have not covered yet.
+For now, this project will be an MVP (Minimum Viable Product) that you can continue to enhance during the course.

 ## Examples